emer/axon/GPU.md

 Also, the `axon.LooperUpdateNetView` method now requires a `ss.Net` argument, to enable grabbing Neuron state if updating at the Cycle level.

-The new `LayerTypes` and `PrjnTypes` enums require renaming type selectors in params and other places.
+The new `LayerTypes` and `PathTypes` enums require renaming type selectors in params and other places.
 There is now just one layer type, `Layer`, so cases that were different types are now specified by the Class selector (`.` prefix) based on the LayerTypes enum, which is automatically added for each layer.

 ```Go
 	ss.Logs.AddLayerTensorItems(ss.Net, "Act", etime.Test, etime.Trial, "InputLayer", "TargetLayer")